freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

+---
+description: VPE's switch manager lets you hook up the switches of the playfield to the gamelogic engine.
+---
 # Switch Manager

 During gameplay, the [gamelogic engine](~/creators-guide/manual/gamelogic-engine.md) needs to know what is happening on the playfield.
 For that reason, real pinball tables have switches all over the playfield that signal when a ball rolls over a certain position.
 These switches are also built into targets, bumpers, kickers, and some other items (see *[Supported Game Mechanisms](#supported-game-mechanisms)* below).